alzuin/devise_zotable/README.md

       ...
     end

-I recommend using :rememberable, :trackable, :timeoutable along with :imap_authenticatable as it gives a full feature set for logins.
+I recommend using :rememberable, :trackable, :timeoutable along with :zot_authenticatable as it gives a full feature set for logins.

 Usage
 -----

-Devise-Imapable works in replacement of Authenticatable, allowing for user name (or email) and password authentication.
+Devise-Zotable works in replacement of Authenticatable, allowing for user name (or email) and password authentication.
 The standard sign\_in routes and views work out of the box as these are just reused from devise.
 I recommend you run :

     script/generate devise_views